hdngr/Alchemy/app/scripts/alchemy/drawing/drawNodes.coffee.md

     # You should have received a copy of the GNU Affero General Public License
     # along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-    alchemy.drawing.DrawNodes =
+    Alchemy.drawing.DrawNodes =
         createNode: (d3Nodes) ->
-            drawNode = alchemy.drawing.DrawNode
+            drawNode = Alchemy.drawing.DrawNode

-            # alchemyNode is an array of one or more alchemyNode._d3 packets
+            # AlchemyNode is an array of one or more AlchemyNode._d3 packets
-            node = alchemy.vis.selectAll "g.node"
+            node = Alchemy.vis.selectAll "g.node"
                             .data d3Nodes, (n) -> n.id
             node.enter().append "g"
                     .attr "class", (d) ->
-                        nodeType = alchemy._nodes[d.id]._nodeType
+                        nodeType = Alchemy._nodes[d.id]._nodeType
                         "node #{nodeType} active"
                     .attr 'id', (d) -> "node-#{d.id}"
                     .classed 'root', (d) -> d.root